team-exor/generic-seeder/SETUP.md

 ##### Extra details about each specific config settings:

 - **protocol_version (Required):** This is the current protocol version that should be used by the seeder app to crawl your network and connect to other nodes. **Ex:** 70015.
 Typically you can find the protocol version in your coins `version.h` file.
-- **init_proto_version (Required):** This is the protocol version that should be used as a starting value to communicate with nodes on the blockahin. **Ex:** 209.
+- **init_proto_version (Required):** This is the protocol version that should be used as a starting value to communicate with nodes on the blockchain. **Ex:** 209.
 Typically you can find the init protocol version in your coins `version.h` file.
 - **min_peer_proto_version (Optional):** This is the oldest/lowest protocol version that is allowed to communicate with nodes on the blockchain network. **Ex:** 70015.
 Typically you can find the minimum peer protocol version in your coins `version.h` file.
 Leave this value blank or set it to the same value as `protocol_version` if this setting does not exist in your blockchain.
 - **caddr_time_version (Required):** This is the nTime value that is used to serialize CAddress data for the blockchain. **Ex:** 31402.
 Typically you can find the `caddr_time_version` in your coins `version.h` file.
 - **pchMessageStart_0 (Required):** The first byte of the "magic bytes" that are unique to the blockchain you are configuring.
 Must be prefixed with 0x followed by the two digits to make up the full byte. **Ex:** 0x11.
 Typically you can find the 4 pchMessageStart values in your coins `main.cpp` or `chainparams.cpp` file.